 As a consumer who is shopping for an engagement ring, it is important that you rely on tangible data like videos/idealscope/ASET to make an informed decision.

-The reality is, most vendors do not want to provide these data for you because it increases their costs of operations and reveal the shortcomings of their diamonds.
+The reality is, most vendors do not want to provide these data for you because it increases their costs of operations and reveals the shortcomings of their diamonds.

-AGS labs makes diamond selection alot more transparent and simple because you don’t have to rely on the vendor to provide you with light performance images.
+The AGS Lab makes diamond selection alot more transparent and simple because you don’t have to rely on the vendor to provide you with light performance images.
 And as a result of this, you seldom see mediocre diamonds being sent to AGS for grading.

 When diamonds are grading for cut quality, there is a range of proportions, appearances and performance that exist in each tier of rating.
 Below are 5 diamonds that were all graded by AGS to be 000 (triple ideal) and I’ve compiled the photographs of their face up views below.